Design principles for long-range energy transfer at room temperature: Model, Results and Major Insights

 \subsection{Minimal model of a light-harvesting array}

-The beneficial role of exciton delocalization within unit cells and the resulting dark states for efficient incoherent energy transfer can be understood already with a model system where unit cells consist of a dimeric structure (\fref{fig1}{A}).
-Let us consider a linear array of unit cells, each of them described by a Hamiltonian ($\hbar=1$)
+The beneficial role provided by exciton delocalization and the formation of states protected against dissipation in excitonic energy transfer can be readily understood {in a} model system made up of dimeric unit cells (\fref{fig1}{a}).
+Let us consider a homogeneous linear array of unit cells, each of them described by a Hamiltonian